Saturn91/simpleTextEditorOnline/README.md

 ### Save your work so you can reuse it or proceed Work another day

-- In the top Toolbar you have an Option "Save File", Edit the "new File" field and press the button.
+- In the File-Menu you have an Option "Browser save", Edit the "new File" field and press the button.
 This will save a copy of your Data within the local storage of your Browser (i.e. Firefox, Chrome or Edge) if you reopen the Browser next Time you open that Browser (on the same machine!), if you click on the "no file selected" Field, a Dropdown should open containing your choosen Filename.
 Select it an press load, proceed work.
+The List on the bottom of the File Menu shows you all the Files stored in your browser.

-- If you would like to store your data somewhere else (i.e. some cloud storage or localy in a file) what you can do is extract the large text part from the "Json:" Textfield. copy the whole
+- If you would like to store your data somewhere else (i.e. some cloud storage or localy in a file) you can press the button "Download document as a file".
+This will trigger a download of you document as a text file (json formated).
+To import it again, click the "Browse" button on top of the File menu, select your file on your local Machine.
+Finaly hit the button import which will load the data back in to the application and display it.
-Text and store in some textfile.
-To import it, simple copy the text within the file and paste it in the "Json:" Textfield.
-By than pressing the button "Load" your data shout reapear.

 ## <a name="plannedFeatures">Planned Features</a>
-- Possibility for the user to delete files which are stored in the local storage
-- Images within Text
+- possibility to add Images within paragraph